New work on show from 9th Novembermore details

-We are showcasing some new prints by Michael Kirkman this November which include some prints made exclusively for this exhibition.
-Michaels's complex and imaginative linocuts are made in small editions and he has developed a strong following amongst collectors.
-We also have a small selection of Michael's drawings on show and available to buy.
+We are showcasing some exclusive new prints by Michael Kirkman this November.
+Michaels's complex and imaginative linocuts are made in small editions and Michael has developed a strong following amongst collectors.
+We will also have a small selection of Michael's drawings on show and available to buy.

 19th September - 12th October 2103more details

 Private View on Friday 20th September 5.30-8pm when Garrick will be at the gallery.
 Please do come along and meet him and join us at the private view.

 On show will be a range of wood engravings spanning Garrick’s long and successful career.
 We are also delighted to be able to show some of his original printing blocks and tools.Over the years Garrick has also produced many beautiful book illustrations for publishers such as the Folio Society and we will have copies of these books on display.
 This will include a copy of “Land” published by the Old Stile Press which we will have copies of for sale.
 Garrick Palmer, was born in Portsmouth in 1933 and studied at Portsmouth College of Art and Design (1951-55) and then at the Royal Academy (1955-59).
 He taught at Winchester School of Art from 1958-86 and became Head of the Foundation Department.
 In 2011 a retrospective exhibition of Garrick Palmer’s work was held at the Pallant House Gallery in Chichester.